 Strange

-I always try to respect private property.
-Not so much fences on public land.
 I was looking at google and saw the second house not far from the first.
 And by the looks of the roads it looks like some may at one time go clear to the Yucca valley area.
 Also you can see what I take was the onyx mines I have heard about between there and pipes canyon.
 That did have a road to the desert but I think was washed out long ago.
 Much more in there then I knew about.
 Rough country.
-A very long time ago a friend had told me that there was a missle site put in during the cold war.
-He had indicated it was in Jacoby canyon.
-Turns out that was B.S. but there is one near Wrightwood.
-Could there be one there also?

 Additionally, we noticed that the north gate on 3N09/Van Dusen Canyon Road is open so I'm assuming the south gate is now open as well.
 Here's a map of this road: [Click Here]